Anirban1411/Guvi-Internship-Project/README.md

 2.  **Two Plot Windows:**
     * A heatmap showing the initial state of missing values.
     * A bar chart comparing the mean of each numerical feature.

 ---

-## 📊 Data Description

-This project uses the **Air Quality Data Set** from the UCI Machine Learning Repository.
-The dataset contains 9358 instances of hourly averaged responses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multisensor Device.

-The script specifically analyzes columns related to gas concentrations, such as:
-* `CO(GT)`: True hourly averaged concentration of CO in mg/m^3
-* `PT08.S1(CO)`: PT08.S1 (tin oxide) hourly averaged sensor response
-* `C6H6(GT)`: True hourly averaged Benzene concentration in µg/m^3
-* `PT08.S2(NMHC)`: PT08.S2 (titania) hourly averaged sensor response
-* ...and other sensor readings.

----